openedx/docs.openedx.org/source/developers/how-tos/maintain-a-repo.rst

 Your CCs are Aligned With Your Expectations as Maintainer
 *********************************************************

-This is a more difficult item to test but a repo that you take on may already have other CCs that have merge rights on it.
+A repo that you take on may already have other CCs that have merge rights on it.
 You should review which CCs have write access to your repo on the `CCs Wiki Page`_.
-You should communicate with your CCs and ensure that you are aligned with them on the architectural goals of the repo.
-Especially if there are particular kinds of changes that you as the maintainer would like to have more input on.
+You should communicate with your CCs and ensure that you are aligned with them on the architectural goals of the repo, especially if there are particular kinds of changes that you as the maintainer would like to have more input on.

 For any new CCs that might get added to your repo, you will have the